 The Current account records the following:

 - The invisible trade (in services)

-- Income received or made in payment for the use of factors of production ( also called net primary income):
+- Net income received or made in payment for the use of factors of production ( also called net primary income):

-- income credits (inflows) include wages paid to UK residents working overseas, any interest, profits and dividends earned by UK residents and firms on investments they have in other countries.
+- income credits (inflows) include wages paid to UK residents working overseas, interests, profits and dividends earned by UK residents and firms on investments they have in other countries

-- Current transfers, which include payments between governments for international co-operation and other transactions that involve no direct payment or productive activity:
+- Net current transfers, which include payments between governments for international co-operation and other transactions that involve payments for non-productive activities (also called net secondary income):

 - transfers received – transfers paid = net transfers

 Balance of trade (Xv – Mv =A)

 |Current account balance (A + B + C + D)||